ON A FORMER ISLAND

-ON A FORMER ISLAND is a theatrical ecology that brings together sound, dance, text, humans, visuals, paper, plant material, and anorganic matter.
+ON A FORMER ISLAND is piece that brings together sound, dance, text, humans, visuals, paper, plant material, and anorganic matter.
 That’s why we call it a theatrical ecology: all agencies and elements, including humans performing, collaborate on an equal level and contribute to the piece.
 It was developed for the Sibelius Museum’s magnificent concert space.
-The performers and artists met during their residence at Saari in March and April, found that they share a deep connection with nature and ecology in art.
+The performers and artists met during their residence at the Konen Saari Residence in March/April 2022; they found that they share a deep connection with nature and ecology in art.
 The project was initiated by the composer Pia Palme (Austria).
 The performance was conceived, developed and produced through a collaborating group consisting of Elie Halonen, Satu Hakamäki, Tuomas Laitinen (Finland) and Pia Palme.
 They further joined with vocal artist Mari Zhiginas (Ukraine), and Siiri Viljakka, comic artist, who projects the performance onto paper by means of simultaneous sketching and drawing.
 For the group, the interaction of disciplines in this form was new and offered space for joyful experimentation and discovery.

 The idea behind the performance

-This piece is presented as a theatrical ecology, meaning that it brings together a collection of human and non-human materials—performers and an audience; digital and analogue instruments, equipment, and artworks; themes and texts; objects gathered outside in a forest—in a well defined space (a stage) and time.
-None of these elements is privileged.
+This piece is presented as a theatrical ecology, meaning that it brings together a collection of human and non-human materials in a well defined time-space, on a stage.
 Together, they form an ecology.
 They all interact.
 Their interactions can be balanced, but not fully controlled.